Are you ready? And are your kids ready for when they return to school?

 How to prepare your child for going back to school

 Schools are developing policies that work for them depending on the physical nature of the school, age of learners and needs of learners (among many other factors).
 What one school implements could be entirely different to another.

-Therefore, before you have a discussion with your child, communicate with their school on any policies and plans they have developed.
-This will allow you to give accurate information to your child, and will also help you to make a decision of what to do.
+Therefore, before you have a discussion with your child about safety measures, communicate with their school on any policies and plans they have developed.
+This will allow you to give accurate information to your child, and will also help you to make a decision on what to do.
 Feel free to ask as much as you need to know, and maintain open communication with your child’s school on your family’s needs.

 By now you would probably have gone through the hygiene practices at length with your child, but emphasise these in preparation – not touching their friends, coughing or sneezing into their elbow, not picking their nose or touching their face, no hands in their mouths.

 Create a checklist for your child to remind them what they need to take to school.
 This checklist could include: face mask (one worn, one spare), hand sanitizer or sanitising wipes.

 How to make your child feel safe at school during Covid-19

 It is important for parents to be the adult in the situation, and to be the voice of reason.
 It is important to acknowledge any fears your child may have, and also how to alleviate these with facts (where you can).